zacrash/trog/midterm_review.md

 ### Structural

 #### Adaptor
      The Adapter Pattern converts the interface of a class into another interface the clients expect.
      Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.

 #### Facade
-    The Façade Pattern provides a unified interface to a set of interfaces in a subsystem.
-Façade defines a higher-level interface that makes the subsystem easier to use.
+    The Façade Pattern provides a unified interface to a set of interfaces in a subsystem.
+    Façade defines a higher-level interface that makes the subsystem easier to use.

 #### Flyweight
     The Flyweight Pattern allows one instance of a class can be reused to provide many virtual instances.